brussell36/Garden-Helper/README.md

 ## Description

-This application will allow a user to track the different types of beer on tap at a tap room.
-The user will be able to see a list of all taps and see the details of a specific tap.
-The user will also be able to edit a taps details incase something was entered incorrectly.
-A tap can also be deleted when that keg is empty.
-Each time a beer is poured the amount of beer in the keg should be decreased and no more beer should be poured after the keg reaches 0 pints left.
+This application will allow a user to filter an API query with information about their type of garden.
+The user will be then be able to see a list of plants that fit their specifications.
+The user will be able to choose from the list of plants the ones they want most and save them to their own page.
+A plant can be deleted if the user decides they do not want it saved to their page any longer.

 ![App Diagram](./Garden-components.png)